2022–23 Michigan State Spartans men's basketball team: Ohio State

 The Spartans played their final regular season game at home on March 4 against Ohio State.
 MSU continued their good offensive play, scoring 43 points in the first half against the Buckeyes including shooting 56% from the field and making eight of 14 three-pointers in the half.
-With a 43–34 lead, the Spartans threated to blow the game open on several different occasions, but OSU kept the game from becoming a rout though they never got closer than three points.
+With a 43–34 lead, the Spartans threatened to blow the game open on several different occasions, but OSU kept the game from becoming a rout though they never got closer than three points.
 AJ Hoggard led all scorers with 23 points and added seven assists.
 Joey Hauser added 16 points while Tyson Walker scored 15.
 MSU held on for the 84–78 Senior Day win.
 MSU finished the game making 12 of 20 three-pointers and shooting 54% from the field.
 It marked the fourth straight game where the Spartans scored at least 80 points.
 The win moved MSU to 19–11, 11–8 on the season to finish in fourth place in the Big Ten.

 Postseason

 Big Ten tournament

-The Big Ten Tournament will take place from March 8 through March 12 at United Center in Chicago.
+The Big Ten Tournament took place from March 8 through March 12 at United Center in Chicago.
 MSU finished the season 11–8 in sole possession of fourth place.
-As a result, they received a double bye and will play on March 10.
+As a result, they received a double bye.